mddrill/FillWebForm/README.md

 run python /<path>/<to>/FillWebForms/FlaskApp/FlaskApp/__init__.py

-Now the test site will be running onn http://127.0.0.1
+Now the test site will be running on http://127.0.0.1

 Now edit fill_web_form_test.py so that the variable data contains a random word